Neuro-Affirming Autism & ADHD Assessments for Teens

 Self-determined means we do not require any documentation or disclosure to select your rate.
 We believe in the integrity of our clients.
 Simply select your rate tier on our scheduling form.

-We understand that, even with our equitable sliding scale pricing model, rates below market, and the option of split payments, the cost of private pay evaluations can be cost prohibitive for many.
-We are working to identify grants and other opportunities to cover some/all of our accessible rate for a few clients each year.
-If you would like to be added to our waitlist for reduced fee and pro bono sessions, please email us.
+We understand that, even with our equitable sliding scale pricing model, rates below market, and the option of split payments, the cost of private pay assessments can be cost prohibitive for many.
+If you need to discuss a customized payment play, please email us.

 -

-We evaluated market rates for evaluations, which can range up to $3500.
+We evaluated market rates for assessments, which can range up to $3500.
 We then set our rates well below this, while attending to the work involved and our financial sustainability as a business.
-Here is the typical time commitment for an evaluation:
+Here is the typical time commitment for an assessment:

 2-3 hours of prep, onboarding clients and reviewing self-assessment scores and the intake questionnaires

-2-4 hours for the clinical interview session with the client and their adult(s)
+3-5 hours for the clinical interview session with all parties

-4-6 hours of analysis of the interview data and assessment scores and report writing, including customizing any accommodation letters for your college, if needed
+4-7 hours of analysis of the interview data, interpretation of the standardized measure scores, and report writing, including customizing any accommodation letters, if needed

 Our sustainable rate averages to $120/hr, which is far below the market rate for private pay therapy services ($182/hr in 2022).